langchain-ai/langgraphjs/docs/docs/concepts/index.md

 - Interruptions let you pause, get, and update the graph's state to enable human-in-the-loop workflows
 - Configurable parameters allow for runtime control separate from the regular data flow

-Armed with this knowledge, you're now ready to start building your own AI agents with LangGraph.js.
-Happy coding!

 For more examples and tutorials, check out the [LangGraph.js documentation](https://langchain-ai.github.io/langgraphjs/).
 If you have any questions or run into issues, don't hesitate to reach out on [GitHub](https://github.com/langchain-ai/langgraphjs/discussions).